phpDocumentor/phpDocumentor/docs/PSR.md

 3.  'boolean', the element to which this type applies only has state true or false.
 4.  'float' or 'double', the element to which this type applies is continuous or real number.
-5.  'object', the element to which this type applies is the instance of undetermined class.
+5.  'object', the element to which this type applies is the instance of an undetermined class.
 6.  'mixed', the element to which this type applies can be of any type as specified here.
-It is now know on compile time which type will be used.
+It is not known on compile time which type will be used.
 7.  'array', the element to which this type applies is an array of values.
 8.  'resource', the element to which this type applies is a resource per the definition of PHP types.